bbauska/W3Cx-1of5-CSS.0x/README.md

 </details>

 So, there are CSS rules with duplicate selectors.
-You\'ll need to add some extra selectors to the existing CSS rules so that instead of duplicate rules, you have rules that address different instances of the HTML elements based on the structure of the HTML.
+You&#39;ll need to add some extra selectors to the existing CSS rules so that instead of duplicate rules, you have rules that address different instances of the HTML elements based on the structure of the HTML.

 <b>Your final site should look like this:</b>